Resolution for 2016: apply for a grant through the new CanExport program!

 CanExport is being co-delivered by the Government of Canada through an administrative arrangement between Global Affairs Canada’s Trade Commissioner Service (TCS) and the National Research Council of Canada’s Industrial Research Assistance Program.
 CanExport is a five-year, $50-million program.
 This generous program will very likely be a huge hit, so you’d better hurry before the funds run out!

-Emergex SR&ED Subsidies, the expert in SR&ED and E-Business programs (CDAE), can guide you to its partner specializing in claiming this grant and related services.
+Emergex SR&ED Subsidies, the expert in SR&ED and E-Business programs (CDAE), can guide you to claim this grant and related services.
 Contact us for an introduction.

 Contact us